mattvie/react-nodejs-101/README.md

 npm start
 ```

-## Routes
+## React Pages

+React's `react-router-dom` package is very useful when creating new pages for your web application.

 ### Configurations

-Import `BrowserRouter` to your index.js, it should look like this:
+Import `BrowserRouter` on your index.js, and add the `App` inside of the `BrowserRouter` tag:

 ```javascript
 import React from 'react';